 In addition, individuals and communities will require support to enhance their climate resilience.
-This includes resilience to near-term impacts like floods, droughts, extreme storms, as well as long-term impacts
+This includes resilience to near-term impacts like floods, droughts, extreme storms, as well as long-term impacts that reduce water availability and food security.
+As set out in the National Climate Change Adaptation Strategy (DFFE 2019), activities to enhance the resilience of vulnerable individuals and communities to reduce impacts of climate-induced shocks will include:

-- Identifying communities at greatest risk for impacts of climate change (e.g., those residing in low-lying river basins, coastal communities, poorly designed informal settlements, etc.) and applying targeted interventions to minimise impacts - "Climate-proofing" physical infrastructure, such as roads and stormwater systems, with an added benefit of being a local job creator, which includes proper planning - In line with the Integrated Urban Development Framework (COGTA 2016), designing more compact, connected cities, which includes addressing housing and proximity to jobs in South African cities and improving public services (especially transport, electricity and water and waste services) to build resilience of poor and vulnerable communities - Developing more climate-friendly human settlements through densification (to reduce commutes and land use), improved, safe and green public transport, greening urban spaces and more climate resilient housing and building practices - Investing in ecological infrastructure (naturally functioning ecosystems that generate and deliver valuable services to people, such as fresh water, climate regulation, soil formation and disaster risk reduction (SANBI 2016)); implementing ecosystem-based responses to climate change (e.g., ecosystem-based adaptation, ecosystem-based mitigation, ecosystem-based disaster risk reduction (see DEA & SANBI 2016)); implementing sustainable land-use practices; and restoring ecosystems-all in support of the development of jobs and alternative livelihoods - Fostering community stewardship of natural resources and considering indigenous knowledge - Developing systems of health surveillance to monitor those at greatest risk for impacts of climate change - Ensuring universal access to basic services such as clean energy, potable water, sanitation, public transport, a clean environment, education, and health care
+- Identifying communities at greatest risk for impacts of climate change (e.g., those residing in low-lying river basins, coastal communities, poorly designed informal settlements, etc.) and applying targeted interventions to minimise impacts - "Climate-proofing" physical infrastructure, such as roads and stormwater systems, with an added benefit of being a local job creator, which includes proper planning - In line with the Integrated Urban Development Framework (COGTA 2016), designing more compact, connected cities, which includes addressing housing and proximity to jobs in South African cities and improving public services (especially transport, electricity and water and waste services) to build resilience of poor and vulnerable communities

+- Developing more climate-friendly human settlements through densification (to reduce commutes and land use), improved, safe and green public transport, greening urban spaces and more climate resilient housing and building practices - Investing in ecological infrastructure (naturally functioning ecosystems that generate and deliver valuable services to people, such as fresh water, climate regulation, soil formation and disaster risk reduction (SANBI 2016)); implementing ecosystem-based responses to climate change (e.g., ecosystem-based adaptation, ecosystem-based mitigation, ecosystem-based disaster risk reduction (see DEA & SANBI 2016)); implementing sustainable land-use practices; and restoring ecosystems-all in support of the development of jobs and alternative livelihoods - Fostering community stewardship of natural resources and considering indigenous knowledge - Developing systems of health surveillance to monitor those at greatest risk for impacts of climate change - Ensuring universal access to basic services such as clean energy, potable water, sanitation, public transport, a clean environment, education, and health care